Setup & First Sync

 - Load any previously configured provider connection

-- If licensed and connected: start the workbook sync thread
+- If licensed and connected: start the workbook sync thread, repo-scan thread, and test-results inbox-polling thread

 - Select a free loopback port (8000–8010)